kulo/head-north/README.md

 ## 🔌 Data Source Adapter Architecture

-Omega's default data source is **JIRA** with a specific model that maps Omega's internal domain model 1:1 to JIRA concepts:
+Head North's default data source is **JIRA** with a specific model that maps Head North's internal domain model 1:1 to JIRA concepts:

 - **Roadmap Items** → JIRA issue type "Roadmap Item"
 - **Release Items** → JIRA issue type "Release Item"
 - **Cycles** → JIRA Sprints
 - **Metadata** (areas, teams, release stages, etc.) → Fields within these issue types

-This direct mapping allows for straightforward data transformation and ensures consistency between your JIRA setup and Omega's visualization.
+This direct mapping allows for straightforward data transformation and ensures consistency between your JIRA setup and Head North's visualization.

 ### Customization Options

 You have two main approaches:

-1. **Use the Default Adapter**: Model your JIRA setup to fit Omega's expected structure (separate issue types, label-based metadata, etc.)
+1. **Use the Default Adapter**: Model your JIRA setup to fit Head North's expected structure (separate issue types, label-based metadata, etc.)

 2. **Create a Custom Adapter**: If you already have a different JIRA setup or prefer a different structure, you can create your own data adapter.
-The `@omega/jira-primitives` package provides reusable utilities for JIRA data transformation, validation, and API interaction to simplify this process.
+The `@headnorth/jira-primitives` package provides reusable utilities for JIRA data transformation, validation, and API interaction to simplify this process.

 For detailed information about creating custom adapters, see the [JIRA Adapters documentation](apps/api/src/adapters/README.md).